-With the digital publication of the English version of His Name Was Ptirou, written by Yves Sente and illustrated by Laurent Verron, and the release in parallel of Emile Bravo’s Diary of a Naive Young Man (Dupuis, Europe Comics in English), we take a look back at a hero who not only hasn’t aged after 80 years, but keeps getting younger: Spirou!
-A sit-down with authors Emile Bravo and Yves Sente, and Benoît Fripiat, the editor of these two albums which will be delighting anglophone audiences around the world.
+With the publication of His Name Was Ptirou, written by Yves Sente and illustrated by Laurent Verron, and the release in parallel of Emile Bravo’s Diary of a Naive Young Man (Dupuis, Europe Comics in English), we take a look back at a hero who not only hasn’t aged after 80 years, but keeps getting younger: Spirou!
+Here we sit down with authors Emile Bravo and Yves Sente, and Benoît Fripiat, the editor of these two books which will be delighting anglophone audiences around the world.
 A unique saga in the wonderful world of comics, which continues to flourish in 2019 with the release of Spirou in Berlin (Carlsen/Europe Comics), by the German creator Flix.

 Whether by luck or sheer coincidence, these words were written on April 21, 2018, 80 years to the day after the magazine Spirou was created by Jean Dupuis, a Belgian printer and publisher working out of Marcinelle, south of Brussels.
 Spirou & Fantasio, Lucky Luke, The Bluecoats (Les Tuniques Bleues), Billy & Buddy (Boule & Bill), Gomer Goof (Gaston Lagaffe), and Buck Danny (all published in English by Cinebook), as well as The Smurfs (Papercutz), all found a home in the pages of the famous French-language, Belgian weekly.
 A practicing Catholic and an ardent believer in Europe, Jean Dupuis asked his son, Paul, to come up with a mascot for his kids’ magazine.
 Paul Dupuis then commissioned Robert Velter, an up-and-coming cartoonist who worked under the pen name Rob-Vel, for the task.
 That’s how we ended up with the image of this young, lively, and mischievous fellow, a bellboy by trade—in homage to a cabin boy who wore a red uniform and fell to his death while serving aboard the cruise ship Île-de-France, where Velter had been head steward.